alexdrone/ios-fontawesome/README.md

 More
 -------------------

-This project uses the FontAwesome fix made by leberwurstsaft, that you can find here https://github.com/leberwurstsaft/FontAwesome-for-iOS
+This project uses the FontAwesome fix made by leberwurstsaf that you can find at https://github.com/leberwurstsaft/FontAwesome-for-iOS